-Acupuncture is Traditional Chinese Medicine (TMC), which stimulate acupuncture points that can balance your energy, reduce your stress, and help make your body work more efficient.
-Moreover, in the end, make you feel better.
+Acupuncture is Traditional Chinese Medicine (TMC), which stimulates acupuncture points that can balance your energy, reduce your stress, and help make your body work more efficient.
+Moreover, in the end, it makes you feel better.
 Some insurance plans cover acupuncture.
 To see if your insurance plan will cover acupuncture treatment, fill out this form…

 How Does Acupuncture Work?

 East meets west for the best in treating tendon, muscular pain, low back pain, and sports injuries.
 Acupuncture is a time-tested, safe, natural, and drug-free alternative that can provide immediate relief and long-lasting benefits.
 It can help you return to peak performance and optimal health by restoring the proper flow of Qi and blood.
 This speeds up recovery time, addresses the root cause of the problem, enhances performance, and can help prevent future injury.

 The acupuncturist wants to understand how your pain affects you.
 Where does it hurt?
 Is it traveling to different parts of your body?
 What other things are bothering you besides your back pain?
 The objective is to treat the whole you.

 Tracking your pulse gives him an idea of how your energy flows.
 He can look at your tongue, and it gives him an idea of what is going on deep inside of you.
 He will ask you many questions to get a better understanding of you as a person, because I want to treat the whole you.

 Acupuncture releases endorphins in the body and they make you feel better, which brings about a sense of well-being and relaxation.

 Acupuncture activates your immune system.
 If you’re hurting in an area, acupuncture can help release different muscle groups to help you feel better, healthier, and more relaxed.